Class Blog for Reception

 Free fruit will be provided for all of the children in Reception.
 However, if your child would like to bring their own fruit then they are more than welcome to.
 We kindly ask you to bring in a snack for the afternoons.
 In order to promote healthy eating, we do ask that children only bring fruit to school.

-The children will continue to receive a free school lunch each day.
-Please ensure you order your child’s learning via ParentPay.
+The children are entitled to receive a free school lunch each day.
+Please ensure you order your child’s lunch via ParentPay.
 Alternatively, your child is welcome to bring their own packed lunch.

 Best wishes,